AtilioA/AlertaDoTesouro/README.md

 ## Back-end

 1. Clone the repository and enter the folder with your terminal.
-Then, install all back-end dependencies by executing `npm install` or `yarn`.
+Then, enter the server folder with `cd server` and install all back-end dependencies by executing `npm install`, or simply `yarn` if you have Yarn installed.

 2. You'll need to be running Postgres for the database and Redis for queues/background jobs.
 If you already have Docker correctly installed on your system, you can easily create containers for these two applications with the following commands: